ircv3/ircv3-specifications/core/message-tags-3.3.md

 ---

-An empty message sent by a client with the `+example-client-tag` client-only tag, where the last parameter is omitted:
+An empty message sent by a client with the `+example-client-tag` client-only tag, where the last parameter is empty:

 ```
-@+example-client-tag=example-value PRIVMSG #channel
+@+example-client-tag=example-value PRIVMSG #channel :
 ```